victorchanglee/SpinVibe/paper.md

 ![.\label{fig:spinvibe}](spinvibe.png)

-*Figure: Schematic representation of the SpinVibe framework.
+*Figure 1: Schematic representation of the SpinVibe framework.
 The spin Hamiltonian, derived from quantum chemistry calculations, and the phonon modes, obtained from quantum solid-state simulations, are merged within SpinVibe to compute spin–phonon relaxation dynamics and T1 under various enironmental factors.*